rule

 Text 26

-'O King, o Great Eater, the two of you warriors are equal in prowess; one I think is of a greater physical power, while the other one is technically of a better training.
+'Oh King, oh Great Eater, the two of you warriors are equal in prowess.
+One, I think, is of a greater physical power, while the other is technically better trained.

 'O King, o Great Eater, the two of you warriors are equal in prowess; one I think is of a greater physical power, while the other one is technically of a better training.
 (Vedabase)